Fair Clustering with Minimum Representation Constraints: Experiments with balanced clusters

 \section{Experiments with balanced clusters}

 In this section we explore the impact of constructing \textit{balanced clusters} (i.e., clusters with approximately equal size) on the objective and computation time of MiniReL.
 For these experiments we require each cluster to have at least 80\% of the balanced allocation of data points to clusters (i.e., $\ell = 0.8*\frac{n}{K}$.
+We compare their performance on three large datasets: Adult, Default, and Voting.
+For the Adult dataset we include one instance where we use one sensitive feature (gender), and one where we use two (gender and marital status).
 Figure \ref{fig:balanaced_obj} shows the $k$-means clustering cost of both Lloyd's algorithm (with no cardinality constraints) and the cost of MiniReL with balanced clusters.
 The first thing to note is that under balanced clusters, not every dataset and setting for $\alpha$, $\beta$ remains feasible.
 For the voting dataset under statistical parity, MiniReL certifies that no fair clustering exists (and thus has no associated objective or runtime).
 Overall, requiring balance leads to a modest increase in cluster cost across all instances - exceeding the deviation that occurs from enforcing fairness alone.
 Table \ref{tab:balanced_sp_runtime} shows the average runtime over 10 random seeds for $K$-Means and MiniReL-HeurFlow under balanced clusters for statistical parity.
 Adding the requirement that clusters are balanced leads to a small increase in runtime for MiniReL on all datasets.
 The one exception is the voting dataset, which is an infeasible problem, where MiniReL can certify infeasibility in under 30 seconds for all settings of $K$.